IoT-gamer/pico-ble-notify/README.md

 }
 ```

-## Example
+## Examples
-An example sketch demonstrating how to use the library to send temperature notifications is included.
+- PlatformIO project [TemperatureSensor](/examples/TemperatureSensor/) demonstrating how to use the library to send temperature notifications.
 It reads the Pico's internal temperature sensor and sends notifications when the temperature changes.
+- PlatformIO project [NotificationQueueTest](/examples/NotificationQueueTest/) demonstrating a stress test of the library.
+It sends notifications as fast as possible to test the notification queueing mechanism.

 ## Limitations
 - Currently supports tracking up to 10 characteristics (configurable in `BLENotify.h`)